syncfusion-content/xamarin-docs/Xamarin/Applying-patches/Applying-patches.md

 ---
 layout: post
 title: Apply the Patch for Major\Service Pack Version | Syncfusion
-description: Learn here about how to apply the patch for major or service pack version of Syncfusion Essential Studio.
+description: Learn here about how to apply the patch for major or service pack version of Syncfusion Essential Studio®.
 platform: xamarin
-control: Essential Studio
+control: Essential Studio®
 documentation: ug
 ---